What's in this article?

 #3 - Vaillant system boilers

 Vaillant have always had boilers in abundance so we’ve just picked the best ones.
-They’re a sturdy and reliable British company with a great reputation and decent warranties – albeit a touch overpriced in our option.
+They’re a sturdy and reliable British company with a great reputation and decent warranties – albeit a touch overpriced in our opinion.

 |Vaillant Model||kW Outputs||Warranty||Price|